Gentleman4/networking-projects/README.md

-# networking-projects
+# Networking Projects

-Projects, Labs, and Files that demonstrate my skills in certain topics.
+This repository contains a collection of **labs**, **projects**, and **config files** that demonstrate my hands-on skills and understanding of core networking concepts.

+Each folder represents a specific lab or project focused on topics such as routing, switching, VLANs, subnetting, network security, and more.
+These are built using tools like **Cisco Packet Tracer**, **GNS3**, and **Wireshark**.